rafachico/Teste_Tecnico__Estagio_Data_Science/README.md

  - [Project Jupyter | Home](https://jupyter.org/)

 ### Build and Run
 The code was created with Python on Jupyter Lab, to execute it the file [Teste_Tecnico_Semantix.ipynb](Teste_Tecnico_Semantix.ipynb) should be open on Jupyter, the file edges need to be on the same foldes.
 After this just "Run all cells".
+Execution time ~=15s.

 ### References